NajiElKotob/Awesome-Power-BI/README.md

 -----
 ## Storytelling
-* Effective data storytelling uses language and visualization to help the audience engage and connect with the larger meaning.
+Reporting is just the presentation of data , but story telling is more engaging.
+Effective data storytelling uses language and visualization to help the audience engage and connect with the larger meaning.

 * Bill Shander
     * [How to Tell Stories and Weave a Cohesive Narrative With Data](https://medium.com/@billshander/how-to-tell-stories-and-weave-a-cohesive-narrative-with-data-a56dea3d1d67)